Anomaly Detection from a Tensor Train Perspective: Compression Tensor Network Anomaly Detector

+Therefore, the algebraic manipulation involving $C=U^{\dagger}B^i$ should be read as a heuristic alignment device rather than as a general orthogonal projection identity.
+The local method used in the experiments follows this heuristic in order to compare the local TT structure induced by the test datum with the TT cores obtained from normal data.
+We do not reinterpret the reported numerical results as if they had been generated by a different local solver.

-Once we have the TT representations of the data to be tested, we have to obtain the appropriate decision value.
-For this we have the option to compare each data point with its compressed version by means of \eqref{eq: decision global auto} , which allows us to keep in memory only the $n-1$ training nodes and the data to be tested.
+Once we have the TT representations of the data to be tested, we obtain the appropriate decision value.
+For the self-comparative local method, we compare each data point with its compressed version by means of \eqref{eq: decision global auto}, which preserves information about both directional alignment and magnitude change while keeping in memory only the $n-1$ training nodes and the datum to be tested.
 We call this method Auto Comparative Local Compression Tensor Network Anomaly Detector (ACLCTNAD).
 In this case, it is an exclusively supervised method, since we need to provide normal data representative of the dataset.

-The second option is to compare the new data with the compression of all the data of a set we have, which can be all the same data we introduce or it adding extra data points that we know is normal, by \eqref{eq: decision global group} We call this method Group Comparative Local Compression Tensor Network Anomaly Detector (GCLCTNAD) and it is also supervised.
+The second option is to compare the new data with the compression of all the data of a set we have, which can be all the same data we introduce or can include extra data points that we know to be normal, by \eqref{eq: decision global group}.
+We call this method Group Comparative Local Compression Tensor Network Anomaly Detector (GCLCTNAD).
+In this case the cosine normalization is again deliberate because different data points may have different natural magnitudes, and the comparison is intended to emphasize angular similarity to the compressed normal set.